eudoxia0/eudoxia0.github.io/article/_posts/2025-01-10-implementing-fsrs-in-100-lines.md

 ## First Time

-A card that has never been reviewed has no stability.

 The first time the user reviews a card, its initial stability is:

 $$
 S_0(G) = w_{G-1}
 $$

-That is, the parameters $w_0$ to $w_3$ represent the initial values of stability.
+That is, the parameters $w_0$ to $w_3$ represent the initial values of stability for a given initial grade.
 In code:

 ```rust
 fn s_0(g: Grade) -> S {